Bulgarian PM Borissov tests positive for coronavirus | Health

-In a posting on his official Facebook account, Borissov said he would stay at home for treatment as recommended by his doctors.
+Borissov, who met Keith Krach, U.S. undersecretary of state for economic affairs on Friday, has informed the U.S. Embassy in Sofia of the situation, the head of Sofia health inspectorate said.
+The government press office said Borissov was able to carry out his duties and was in constant contact with his ministers.

-Borissov and three cabinet ministers had self-isolated on Friday following contact with a person who had tested positive for COVID-19.
-Health authorities had lifted Borissov's quarantine late on Saturday.
+Borissov and three cabinet ministers had self-isolated late on Friday following contact with a deputy minister who had tested positive for COVID-19.
+Health authorities lifted Borissov's quarantine late on Saturday after two negative results from coronavirus tests, but then he tested positive on Sunday.

+"Although my quarantine was lifted, since Friday I have postponed all my meetings and planned public appearances for the coming days," Borissov, 61, said in a posting on his official Facebook account.
+"After two PCR tests, as of today I am positive with COVID-19," he said.
+"I have a general malaise.
+For the moment, on the doctors' discretion, I remain on home treatment."

+It was not immediately clear if he was already receiving a specific treatment.
+Health Minister Kostadin Angelov said on Facebook he was self-isolating because he met Borissov on Friday.

 - READ MORE ON: